smartobjectoriented/so3/doc/source/micropython.rst

 Integration of MicroPython in SO3
 ---------------------------------

 A minimal port of micropython is available in SO3.
-This version only supports the basic features of the language and the modules implemented in the base folder
+This version only supports the basic features of the language

-Using LVGL in the emulated environment
+Using Micropython in the emulated environment
 --------------------------------------

 .. note::